ianperrin/MMM-Strava/README.md

   * The total elevation gain for the period. (optional)
   * The total moving time for the period. (optional)
   * The total elapsed time for the period. (optional)
+  * The (medium) pace or speed for the period.
+Running pace is calculated in min/km, riding speed in km/h, swimming speed in min/100m (optional)
   * The total number of achievements (recent period only).
 * `chart` mode, which includes
   * The total distance, moving time and elevation for the last week.